 Not at all.
 Canterbury Hills welcomes staff and campers of all backgrounds and worldview orientations.
 Our program and community is a safe place for everyone as we focus on what brings people together, not what separates or divides.

 Chapel is a daily activity for all campers that is guided by themes such as friendship, teamwork, character, encouragement, determination, faith, positive choices or caring actions.
-At Overnight, Day and Family Camps, Chapel includes a fun and interactive skit that is presented each day.
-At Adventure and Alumni Camps, Chapel is designed to suit the age and interests of the camp.
+At Overnight, Day and Bridge Camps, Chapel includes a fun and interactive skit that is presented each day.
+At Adventure, Family and Alumni Camps, Chapel is designed to suit the age and interests of the camp.

 In the Anglican tradition, the sacrament of holy Eucharist is a remembering and celebration of the last supper of Jesus Christ in which he shared bread and wine with his disciples.